Contents

 Timeline: government communication around vaping bans

-12 October 2023 – The Government consultation ‘Creating a smokefree generation and tackling youth vaping’ is opened and responses from the general public invited.
+12 October 2023 – The Government consultation ‘Creating a smokefree generation and tackling youth vaping’ was opened and responses from the general public invited.

-7 November 2023 - The intention for the Government to introduce a 'Tobacco & Vapes Bill' is announced in the King's speech.
+7 November 2023 - The intention for the Government to introduce a 'Tobacco & Vapes Bill' was announced in the King's speech.

 6 December 2023 – The Government’s consultation is closed.
 The responses are collated and an outcome prepared.